 Ben Horne, in that moment, is mired in his own nostalgia for the past.
 Not the past of his Season One years, but literally his childhood, before things all went to hell.
 He’s divorced, his brother is so high he thinks his foot is talking to him (or is it his foot?), is potentially alienated from both his children, and his grandson has been getting in progressively bigger trouble until he’s now committed vehicular manslaughter (vehicular is one of my favourite words, readers.
 Just try saying it out loud.
 Ve-hic-u-lar.
 It’s that just the greatest?) and assaulted not only a kindergarten teacher, nearly beating her to death, but choked out his Grandmother, stole from her and called her cunt.

-Most of time time we’ve been with Ben this season, he’s seemed downtrodden, truly as if he’s reached the end of his rope and just given up.
+Most of the time we’ve been with Ben this season, he’s seemed downtrodden, truly as if he’s reached the end of his rope and just given up.
 He’s incredulous, dry, exasperated, all of which remind me of his demeanour in Season One, except now he’s also emotionally worn out.
 All he has left is the business and the apparent loyalty of his new executive assistant, Beverly.
-He’s become a good enough man that even in the position where he’s found himself, he turns away his own inclination to enter an affair with her, considerate of her marriage, though we are aware of just how rocky that relationship really is.
+He’s become a good enough man who even in the position where he’s found himself, he turns away his own inclination to enter an affair with her, considerate of her marriage, though we are aware of just how rocky that relationship really is.
 He has nothing left, and so, when confronted with the true horrors his grandson is capable of, wallows in that most dangerous place, the only safe place.
 His memories of the past.

 Ben has made changes in his life, but is anything really better for him?
 He has his moral integrity, which is something, I guess, but despite that things are worse for him, interpersonally, than when we left him those long years ago.
 Moral integrity is no guarantee of lifelong happiness, success of personal satisfaction, especially when you consider that he’s still mostly a self-centered individual.
 At this point, I can’t really blame him.
 When he forgets Miriam’s last name, I think most viewers are a little perturbed that he feels so little regarding her.
 He’s not upset because she’s hurt, he’s upset because Richard is the one who did it.
 Personally, I think that’s quite fair, and I don’t hold it against him.